kenlo94/Affordable_Housing_2023/README.md

 6. After including data for all of the counties, I was able to achieve a combined accuracy rating of 71%.

 7. Moving forward, we need to add more feature variables into our database since we only currently have 2: Population and Income data.
 A feature variable I was considering was crime rate.
 Also, we should consider a more complex Machine Learning Model to be able to interpret our data and possibly give us better results.

+8. Some more feature variables to consider besides crime rate could be school districts and extreme weather.
+We were also considering implementing this into a webpage that allows the user to input how much they make in a year and calculate the mortgage they are able to afford, then input that piece of information into the machine learning module.

+9. A more complex machine learning model that we looked at was LSTM, but we were only able to forecast for one county or one county at a time.
+In the future, we would like to be able to forecast for all 58 counties at the same time, using multiple input variables, and have all the predictions displayed on the same graph.